mikeizbicki/ucr-cs100/tutorials/test-cases/README.md

 I. **_“If you are not trying to break your program, you probably didn't write a good one”_**

   What is a test case?
+      A test case is something that is meant to check whether or not a program does what it should be doing.
+It's you being a good programmer.

   What is its purpose?

   Why are they important?
+      In 1998, NASA's _Mars Climate Orbiter_ was tasked with looking for water on Mars (among other things), but some of the programmers of this space vessel had been working SI units while others       had been working in English units.
+The result?
+The thrusters were 4.45 times more powerful than they should        have been and this $327.6 million project is now lost in space, most likely in pieces.
+Talk about a failed test case >_< Sure we are not dealing with million dol

 II. **_“You must learn to bark before you can howl with coyotes.”_**